nitro41992/splitting-sucks/docs/receipt_workflow_redesign.md

 - Optimize how image references are stored and retrieved
 - Consider adding placeholder animations during the transition

+### 3. Exit Dialog Cancel Behavior
+**Issue:** When a user attempts to exit the workflow (via back gesture or X button), a dialog appears asking if they want to save changes.
+If the user clicks "Cancel" (indicating they want to remain in the workflow), the app incorrectly exits to the receipts screen anyway.

+**Root Cause Analysis:**
+- The dialog's "Cancel" response handling logic is not properly implemented
+- The return value from the confirmation dialog may not be correctly propagated to the caller
+- The WillPopScope or equivalent navigation guard may not be correctly respecting the dialog result

+**Potential Fix:**
+- Review and correct the `_onWillPop` method in `workflow_modal.dart`
+- Ensure confirmation dialog results are properly handled
+- Add additional logging to track the navigation flow
+- Consider adding a dedicated test for this specific navigation path

 ## Next Steps

 ### Immediate Fixes (High Priority)